-In a previous post, I wrote about Business Process Automation in Office 365 and the 7 common conceptual components our clients require.
+In a previous post, I wrote about Business Process Automation in Microsoft 365 and the 7 common conceptual components our clients require.
 In this post, I will discuss quick ways to improve your Business Process Automation using Office 365 Power Apps, Power Automate, SharePoint, One Drive, and Power BI.

 1. Capture Data

 Data capture is usually via a form.
 These forms often replace paper-based forms or unstructured emails.
 For long-time SharePoint users, InfoPath forms often exist in their organization.

 With Microsoft 365, you can build high complexity forms quickly in Power Apps without having a developer “code” the solution.
 Tabbed forms allow a large number of fields to be included in one Power App, and all forms are responsive and mobile-friendly.
 You can also deploy forms right from Power App, which saves you time from publishing through the app store.

 There are often a number of rules or dependencies applied to information captured in a form.
 For instance, a form might require a measurement but to the nearest linear foot, not the nearest linear inch.
 Or, if you are reporting an incident that happened between 9:00 am – 11:00 am, the Department Manager should be notified; and the Shift Supervisor should only be notified for incidents between 6:00 pm – 10:00 pm.

 These types of scenarios benefit from business logic which guides the user to the correct outcome.
 Business logic can be configured directly in Power Apps during the form creation.
 As users move through the form, the form can dynamically update to only show options based off the previous information entered.
 This is not only helpful to the user but also allows for a more efficient form.